Circulation: this policy is addressed to the Senior Management Team; to all members of the teaching and pastoral staff, and, on request, to parents.

 Notification: You should write to the Principal within five working days of receiving the Complaints Co-ordinator’s decision.
 Your letter to the Principal should give full details of your complaint and enclose all relevant documents and your full contact details.
 Your letter will normally be acknowledged by telephone or in writing within four working days during term time, indicating the action that is being taken and the likely time scale.

 Action by the Principal: the Principal will arrange for your complaint to be investigated following procedures equivalent to those described in Stage 2.
 When the Principal is satisfied that he has established all the material facts and relevant policies, so far as is practicable, he will notify you in writing of his decision and the reasons for it.
 He will aim to provide a response within ten working days of receiving your letter.
-If you are not satisfied with the Principal’s decision you may ask for the complaint to be referred to the Complaints Panel, by writing to the Administration Manager.
+If you are not satisfied with the Principal’s decision you may ask for the complaint to be referred to the Complaints Panel, by writing to the Head of Administration.

 Stage 4: reference to the Complaints Panel